Bullying - information and support

 - low self-esteem and a drop in confidence

-- changes in behaviour, such as starting to bed wet or have trouble sleeping
+- changes in behaviour, such as starting to bed wet or having trouble sleeping

 - having few friends – becoming isolated